-- A. The Prevailing Wage Rate requirements that may apply to the project are set forth in ORS 279C.800 through 279C.870, the administrative rules promulgated thereunder (OAR Chapter 839, Division 25) and Oregon Laws 2021, chapter 678, section 17 (collectively, State "Prevailing Wage Rate"), or, if applicable, 40 U.S.C.
+- A. The prevailing wage rate requirements that may apply to the project are set forth in ORS 279C.800 through 279C.870, the administrative rules promulgated thereunder (OAR Chapter 839, Division 25) and Oregon Laws 2021, chapter 678, section 17 (collectively, state "PWR"), or, if applicable, 40 U.S.C.
 3141 et seq.
 (Federal "Davis-Bacon Act").
-If applicable, Recipient shall: - i.
-1. Comply with Prevailing Wage Rate, require its Contractors and Subcontractors to pay the applicable Prevailing Wage Rate or Davis-Bacon Act rates, as applicable, and to comply with all other Oregon Bureau of Labor and Industries ("BOLi") requirements pursuant to the Prevailing Wage Rate, including on all contracts and subcontracts and in filing separate Public Works bonds with the Construction Contractors Board; - ii.
-2 Pay to BOLI, within the required timeframe and in the appropriate amount, the project fee required by OAR 839-025-0200 to 839-025-0230, including any additional fee that may be owed upon completion of the project; and - iii.
-3 .
-Unless exempt under Section 17(2) of Oregon Laws 2021, chapter 678, if Subrecipient is a "public body" and the project is a "qualified project," as those terms are defined in Section 17(3) of Oregon Laws 2021, chapter 678, Subrecipient shall require each Contactor in a contract with an estimated cost of \$200,000 or greater to:
+If applicable, Subrecipient shall: - i.
+Comply with Prevailing Wage Rate, require its Contractors and Subcontractors to pay the applicable Prevailing Wage Rate or Davis-Bacon Act rates, as applicable, and to comply with all other Oregon Bureau of Labor and Industries ("BOLI") requirements pursuant to the Prevailing Wage Rate, including on all contracts and subcontracts and in filing separate Public Works Bonds with the Construction Contractors Board: - ii.
+Pay to BOLI, within the required timeframe and in the appropriate amount, the project fee required by OAR 839-025-0200 to 839-025-0230, including any additional fee that may be owed upon completion of the project; and - iii.
+Unless exempt under Section 17(2) of Oregon Laws 2021, chapter 678, if Subrecipient is a "Public Body" and the project is a "Qualified Project," as those terms are defined in Section 17(3) of Oregon Laws 2021, chapter 678, Subrecipient shall require each Contactor in a contract with an estimated cost of \$200,000 or greater to: - a.

-- a.
 Enter into a Project Labor Agreement that, at a minimum, provides for payment of wages at or above the Prevailing Wage Rate; - b.
-Employ apprentices to perform 15 percent (15%) of the work hours that workers in apprentice able occupations perform under the contract, in a manner consistent with the apprentices' respective apprenticeship trainingprograms; - c.
+Employ apprentices to perform 15 percent (15%) of the work hours that workers in apprentice able occupations perform under the contract, in a manner consistent with the apprentices' respective apprenticeship training programs; - c.
 Establish and execute a plan for outreach, recruitment and retention of women, minority individuals and veterans to perform work under the contract, with the aspirational target of having at least 15 percent (15%) of total work hours performed by individuals in one or more of those groups; and - d.
-Require any Subcontractor engaged by the Contractor to abide by the requirements set forth in subparagraphs (i), (ii) and (iii) above, if the work to be performed under the subcontract has an estimated cost of \$200,000 or greater. - B. Subrecipient represents and warrants that it is not on the BOLi current List of Contractors Ineligible to Receive Public Works Contracts and that it will not contract with any contractor on this list. - C. Pursuant to ORS 279C.817, Subrecipient may request that the Commissioner of BOLI make a determination about whether the project is a Public Works project on which payment of the Prevailing Wage Rate is required under ORS 279C.840.
+Require any Subcontractor engaged by the Contractor to abide by the requirements set forth in subparagraphs (i), (ii) and (iii) above, if the work to be performed under the Subcontract has an estimated cost of \$200,000 or greater. - B. Subrecipient represents and warrants that it is not on the BOLI current List of Contractors Ineligible to Receive Public Works Contracts and that it will not contract with any contractor on this list. - C. Pursuant to ORS 279C.817, Subrecipient may request that the Commissioner of BOLI make a determination about whether the project is a public works on which payment of the Prevailing Wage Rate is required under ORS 279C.840.

-35. Time is of the Essence
+33. Time is of the Essence